dpakGit/DevOps_Traning/Terraform/04-Meta-Arguments/for_each/README.md

 4. Terraform Count vs. For Each Meta-Argument -spacelift – When to Use It : https://spacelift.io/blog/terraform-count-for-each

+5. How to Use Terraform For_Each Meta-Argument: https://spacelift.io/blog/terraform-for-each

 # What is the difference between a count and for loop on a resource object in Terraform and why might you use them?